AsianInvestor will be back on January 3, 2022.

 We will not publish our daily newsletter for the Easter public holidays from Friday, April 2 to Wednesday, April 7 inclusive.

 The new US president's focus on diplomacy and multilateralism could benefit emerging market equities and it could place a broader array of pressure on China.

-Goodbye monkey, hello rooster!
+Goodbye rat, hello ox!
 AsianInvestor is taking a break for the Chinese New Year holiday.
-Normal service resumes on Wednesday, February 1.
+Normal service resumes on Tuesday, February 16.

-The newsletter is not publishing on October 10, which is a public holiday in Hong Kong.
+The daily newsletter is not running on September 25, as it is a holiday in Hong Kong.
 We will be back on September 26.